mserykh/github-pages-with-jekyll/index.md

 # Welcome to my blog

-I am Marie Serykh and am aiming to become a Sofrwear Developer.
+I am Marie Serykh and am aiming to become a Software Developer.
 To be precise a Front-End Developer.

 I have been interested in the IT world for many years, even worked as a Project Manager in IT companies, though I did not dare to code or dream about working as a developer.